bugraoezdemir/image_processing/image_processing/transforms/README.txt

-Here are tools that apply geometrical or photometrical transforms to numpy arrays.
+Here are tools that apply geometrical or photometrical transforms to microscopic images.
 Photometrical transforms modify the voxel values 'in-place', i.e., they do not change the voxel positions.

 On the other hand, geometrical transforms modify the voxel positions, while trying to retain the voxel values.